 Read all the instructions carefully.
-At the bottom of the page, click the Print MDF button to view your accomplished Member’s Data Form.
+Click the Print MDF button at the bottom of the page to view your accomplished Member’s Data Form.

 The MDF is your proof of Pag-IBIG registration, which contains your registration tracking number or RTN (also called Pag-IBIG tracking number).

-Printing your MDF isn’t required, but doing so can save you from headaches later on.
+Printing your MDF isn’t required, but doing so can save you from headaches later.

 Do you have a working printer and want to print it right away?
 Click the Print icon on the upper right corner of the page.

-If no printer is available at home, you may download your MDF for printing later.
+You may download your MDF for printing later if no printer is available at home.
 To save it as a PDF copy, click the Download icon on the left of the Print icon.

 If you can’t see the Print and Download icons, hover your mouse over the browser’s menu on the top portion.
 This will make the icons appear again.

-Right after your registration, you should also receive a text message with your RTN from the Pag-IBIG Fund.
+After registration, you should receive a text message with your RTN from the Pag-IBIG Fund.

 You can use the RTN for paying contributions while waiting for your permanent Pag-IBIG number.
 If you’re employed, give the RTN to your HR or employer, so they can start remitting your contributions.